Antonio Area Freeway System

 simply not true.
 Of the over 3,500 respondents to the recent SA

-Tomorrow transportation planning online survey, 76% either agreed or
+Tomorrow transportation planning survey, 76% either agreed or

 strongly-agreed that HOV lanes should be an important part of San

 Antonio's transportation future.
-And the author of this website attends nearly every
+Anecdotally, the author of this website attends nearly

-public meeting for transportation projects and has consistently heard
+every public meeting for transportation projects and has consistently

 - Why build short stretches of HOV lanes on I-10 and US 281 when